NVIDIA-AI-IOT/remembr/README.md

 ### Step 1- Create a Memory database

-Before you can use the ReMEmBr agent, you need to store data.
+Before you can use the ReMEmbR agent, you need to store data.
 The ``Memory`` class provides an standard interface for storing and retrieving data that can be used by the agent.

 Here we use the pre-defined ``MilvusMemory`` class which implements this interface and uses ``MilvusDB`` under the hood.